wickerstrom/thetvdb_react_native/README.md

 2. Go to https://thetvdb.com/api-information to register and get credentials to use the TheTVDB-API.
 3. Clone this repository.
 4. Go to project root and run "npm install".
-5. Add a .env-file in the root of the React Native-folder, with your own TheTVDB-API credentials:
+5. Add a .env-file in the root of the React Native Project-folder (./thetvdb_react_native), with your own TheTVDB-API credentials:

 ```bash
 APIKEY="[YOUR API-KEY]"